-With this thought our central focus at the next transnational 'Enjoying' meeting could be cultural transformation and we could explore how to achieve this using methodology described in the URBACT toolkit.
-Questions such as 'What does success look like and how do we measure it?' could help Partners share and develop sound metrics.
-Engaging local chefs to develop planet friendly food provision for the transnational meetings, perhaps drawing on traditional menus alongside innovative contemporary cuisine could illuminate the challenges and play a part in mapping the journey.
+With this thought our central focus for addressing 'Enjoying' topic could be cultural transformation and we could explore how to achieve this using methodology described in the URBACT toolkit.
+Questions such as 'What does success look like and how do we measure it?' could help us share and develop sound metrics.
+Local chefs could be encouraged to develop planet friendly food provision, perhaps drawing on traditional menus alongside innovative contemporary cuisine that could illuminate the challenges and play a part in mapping the journey.
 In the words of the exemplary Geitmyra Culinary Centre for children in Oslo, we need to support and encourage 'culinary courage', inspiring a sense of adventure in everyday cooking.